remstef/lttc/README.md

 The application will save a preprocessed version of the documents in the dataset folder next to the .txt files (e.g. data/SMSSpamCollection/train/ham/docs1.txt__en_core_web_sm__2.1.0.pkl).
 If you change the content of the txt file, you'll have to remove the '.pkl' file manually.

-Don't forget to change the language for the current use case to German (--lang=de)!

 The model will train 100 epochs and it will provide you with some status output.
 If the F-score of the testset improves the model is stored by default in './savedmodels/model', after each epoch you will see the F-scores and at which epoch the best score was reached.
 You can cancel the process once the scores do not improve anymore (or increase the number of epochs with --epochs=200).
-If you have a GPU available for training pass the '--cuda' parameter and training will be much faster :).
+If you have a GPU available for training pass the '--cuda' parameter and training will be much faster.

 if you want to use a pre-trained embedding use the --init-emword switch, e.g.

 `python lttc.py --lang=en --train=data/SMSSpamCollection/train --test=data/SMSSpamCollection/test --init-emword=embedding/wiki.simple.bin`

-(use --init-emword=embedding/cc.de.300.bin for German)

-This should be sufficient to get a first model that we can try for the start.
-After that comes the finetuning.

 If using BERT have a look on the [Hugging Face Library](https://github.com/huggingface/pytorch-pretrained-BERT)